Luchador/GUD/tools/geditor/docs/SETUP_MARKERS.md

 first and replaces its setup resource with that asset, repacking if needed.
 No new project or ROM format is introduced.

+## Placing and deleting starts

+Drag **Spawn Point** from the Object browser onto a surface over walkable stan.
+The start is grounded on that floor, selected, and ready to move or rotate.
+Dropping outside the viewport or onto empty space does not edit the setup.
+Escape and capture loss cancel the browser drag.

+In single-player setups, placement replaces the normal-play start, retaining its heading and ensuring only one normal-play spawn remains.
+A setup without a start receives one facing +Z. The swirl controls and curve follow the new spawn position automatically; their relative offsets, timing and shape remain the same.
+Demo starts retain their original records and pads.
+Swirl room hints are reset to use the player's new collision position, so authored hints such as Dam's do not keep pointing at the old area.

+In multiplayer setups (`Ump_`), placement appends a start facing +Z. Up to 16 normal-play starts are supported, matching the game's `g_Startpad` array.
+Select a start and press **Delete** to remove it; the last normal-play start is protected.
+This works in face, edge and vertex selection modes.

+New starts get their own pads.
+Replacing or deleting a start retains the old pad for other setup references, so shared props, characters and AI targets do not move.
+Intro commands and pads are written in the native setup format.
+Each placement/deletion is one undo step, marks the project unsaved, and is included in saved assets and created ROMs.
+Existing projects work immediately.

 ## Checks

 ```sh